KDAB/KDAlgorithms/README.md

 ----------------------------------------------
 KDAlgorithms' version of find_if, takes a complete collection rather than two iterators.
 This, however, poses the problem of which iterator to use when testing for <i>no result</i>.
-We've solved that by returns a proxy object wiht a simple boolean test method on.
+We've solved that by returns a proxy object with a simple boolean test method on.

 ```
     std::vector<int> vec{1, 2, 3, 4, 5};